Epsilon User's Manual and Reference >

 This command provides a convenient way to perform various operations

 on the file associated with the current buffer.
-It prompts for
+It prompts for another

-to the corresponding commands in a dired buffer.
+corresponding commands in a dired buffer.

 - deletes the file associated with the current buffer, after